Grade 6 Lesson on Subject Complements. Students Identify, Practice, and Create Sentences With Subject Complements.

 - Encourage students to work individually or in pairs to complete the task.

-- Review the answers as a class, discussing any questions or difficulties they encountered.
+- After they finish, review the answers as a class, discussing any questions or difficulties they encountered.

 - Divide the class into small groups.